Noida businessman detained at Abu Dhabi airport over mistaken identity, returns to India after several rounds of questioning

-A Noida businessman returned to India Sunday after a four-day ordeal in UAE owing to mistaken identity.
-He was detained and questioned several times before the authorities realised he was not a criminal and let him free.
+A Noida businessman returned to India Sunday after a four-day ordeal in the UAE owing to mistaken identity.
+He was detained and questioned several times by the UAE authorities before they realised he was not a criminal and set him free.

 Kumar’s brother Atul said, “She (Kumar’s wife) was in a very bad state.
 She hardly ate while she was here….only she knows what pain she had to go through, being forced to leave her husband behind in such a situation in a foreign country.”